 Ehime Prefecture and Kochi Prefecture September 10 and 11, 2016.

-The twenty third bat festival is going to be held in Shichinohe Town (formerly
+The twenty third bat festival was held in Shichinohe Town (formerly known

-known as Tenmabayashi-mura) near the bat house at Tenmadate shrine which
+as Tenmabayashi-mura) near the bat house at Tenmadate shrine which house